 Since slime is still a popular thing among kids I’ll present you a couple of fantastic options.
 Both of these are from Steam Powered Family.

-Butterbeer slime looks like marshmallow creme but it is not so don’t attempt to eat it no matter how tasty it looks.
+Butterbeer slime looks like marshmallow creme but it is not, so don’t attempt to eat it no matter how tasty it looks.

-7. Magnetic Slime
+31. Magnetic Slime

 I’m pretty sure this magnetic slime will not tempt you to eat it but I think your kids will have a blast making it.

 As yucky as it looks it might just bring back the memories of Harry defeating a troll and getting troll bogyes on his wand…